autonomical1/ObsidianBackup/Chapter 24 Notes.md

 # Electric Currents also create Magnetic Fields
 - Compass with react to the presence of a bar magnet
 	- will also deflect if you place the compass near a wire and pass a current through the wire.
-- Magnetic field lines form circles around the wire. magnetic force strength
+- Magnetic field lines form circles around the wire.
+Magnetic force strength decreases as distance from wire increases.
+-